TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-debuggingpolicy.md

 When troubleshooting a policy definition, it is important to have a deployed resource that you expect to compliant and one to be non-compliant.
 This way you can validate both cases.
 * We always recommend starting with an 'Audit' policy to get an assessment of where your environment is before having a strict enforcement.
 * A good way to test your policy without affecting your environment is to use [Enforcement Mode](https://docs.microsoft.com/azure/governance/policy/concepts/assignment-structure#enforcement-mode) set to Enabled or Disabled at assignment time.
 * Reminder that policy works on an If (this criteria matches) then (take this effect).
-If you want to deny SQL resources, the if statement should be written 'if NOT SQL then deny'.
+If you want to deny SQL resources, the if statement should be written 'if SQL then deny'.

 You can get a list of policy samples in [our documentation](https://docs.microsoft.com/azure/governance/policy/samples/allowed-locations), [Azure-policy GitHub Repo](https://github.com/Azure/azure-policy) and [Community Policy repo.](https://github.com/Azure/Community-Policy)